seanh/snapshotter/README.markdown

 If symlinks are encountered in SRC, the symlinks themselves are copied to the snapshot, not the files or directories that the symlinks refer to.

-Progress is printed to stdout as snapshots are made, and an itemized change-summary is printed, suitable for redirecting to a log file.

 To restore selected files just copy them back from a snapshot directory to the live system.
 To restore an entire snapshot just copy the entire snapshot directory back to the live system.